ManifoldScholar/manifold-docs/_docs/customizing/settings/theme.md

 <strong>Note</strong>.
 Manifold will still calculate values for secondary system colors in line with accessibility standards even if a custom value has been input.
 </div>

-### Library Header Foreground Color
+### Header Foreground Color

-If a value is entered here, it will override the value of the accent color for links contained with the header bar.
+If a value is entered here, it will override the value of the accent color for links contained within the Manifold header.

-### Library Header Foreground Active Color
+### Header Foreground Active Color

-The color value entered has two purposes: it indicates what page a reader is presently viewing (e.g., Home, Projects, Following), and it also serves as the hover color for links to pages in the header bar.
+The color value entered has two purposes: it indicates what page a reader is presently viewing (e.g., Home, Projects, Following), and it also serves as the hover color for links to pages in the Manifold header.

-### Library Header Background Color
+### Header Background Color

-By default the header bar background is white.
+By default the Manifold header background is white.
 By entering a color value here, a publisher can further bring their instance in line with their branding expectations.

 <figure>
   <img src="/docs/assets/customizing/libraryHeader.png" alt="Library Header Color Elements">
-  <figcaption>Here we see the header bar with the following values: <code>Accent Color</code>, Yellow; <code>Header Foreground Color</code>, White; <code>Header Foreground Active Color</code>, Red; and <code>Header Background Color</code>, Black.</figcaption>
+  <figcaption>Here we see the Manifold header with the following values: <code>Accent Color</code>, Yellow; <code>Header Foreground Color</code>, White; <code>Header Foreground Active Color</code>, Red; and <code>Header Background Color</code>, Black.</figcaption>
 </figure>

 ## Typography